colinaut/action-form/component-flow.md

 ## Public Reflected Attribute Properties

 * valid: if all fields in step are valid
+* index: index of step

+## Classes

-* active: if this step is actively worked on
+* active: current active step
+* first: first step
+* last: last step

 ## Getters

 * isValid: is all fields valid
-* thisStep: index of this step based on indexOf from this.actionForm.steps
-* nextStep: next step index; null if on last step
-* prevStep: previous step index; null if on first step

 ## Constructor Init